 Placeholder portrait

-Alissa Blommestyn-Perez
+Alissa Perez

 Alissa is studying Health Sciences Queens University.
 With a keen understanding that mental health can’t be measured solely through numbers, she’s committed to using her own experiences and journey to help improve the medical and mental health systems for the next generation of young people, whether that means advocating for specific groups or discussing health disparities with policy makers.
 Alissa has also served as a youth advisor at CAMH.
 In her down time, she likes to go on walks with friends.